linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ...

+### 18.07.2024 (announcement Web4)
+- 🎉 The countdown is on!
+Tomorrow at 8 PM, we’re opening the doors wider to the Web4 community.
+What’s the first thing you’ll do in this new digital space?
+Let us know! 🚀🌐 #Web4Wave #CommunityCountdown #DigitalFrontier

+### 18.07.2024 (announcement Web4)
+- 🌐 Teamwork makes the dream work!
+We’re teaming up with Median to make app creation for Web4 communities a breeze.
+What features would make your web experience smoother?
+Share your ideas! 🛠️💡 #TechCollab #Web4Innovation #CommunityBuild

 ### 17.07.2024 (announcement Web4)
 - 🌟 Picture a future where Web4 revolutionizes your online experience! 🚀 We’ve kicked off some cool "4.0" projects to better understand our primary audiences for Web4.
 Tell us, what features do you want to see?
 Drop your ideas below! 👇✨ #Web4 #Innovation #Linkspreed #FutureTech